blueprismo/blueprismo.github.io/content/posts/human_decadency/index.md

 ## Docker

 Damn, Docker is one technology I trully love, my first interview was with Gauri Razdan, a wonderful woman based in California.
 The interview was at the end of my european day on a Friday.
-The talk was smooth, and the destination for the project is Docker DHI (Docker Hardened Images), they look for a stereotypical devops role, a fellow that knows in all sectors.
+The talk was smooth, and the destination for the project is Docker DHI ([Docker Hardened Images](https://www.docker.com/blog/introducing-docker-hardened-images/)), they look for a stereotypical devops role, a fellow that knows in all sectors.
 I think I could be a great fit!
 Let's see how it goes.

-Interview #2 was a bit disastrous, there was a graphql exercise which I admitted it's been a while since I don't tamper with it, and couldn't finish on time.
+**Interview #2** was a bit disastrous, there was a graphql exercise which I admitted it's been a while since I don't tamper with it, and couldn't finish on time.
 I punish myself and the voices in my head tell me bad things, luckily there is a third interview tomorrow.
 The guy was very comprehensive and empathetic.
 Kudos for his human behaviour <3

 ![stressed](stress.gif)

-Interview #3 was pure poetry.
+**Interview #3** was pure poetry.
 The exercise given was smoothly done, with some quick stackoverflow help for some bash syntax tips.
 No GPTs or generated crap, all from carbon-based intelligence.
 After the test we had a casual chat.
 I admitted not knowing about provenance files in detail, and being ignorant in some other topics.

-Interview #4 was with an Engineering Manager.
+**Interview #4** was with an Engineering Manager.
 That man was with the big players, he told me he worked with the creator of [SpringBoot](https://spring.io/projects/spring-boot) and he's been more than 20 years in business (I'm 26 as the time of writing this, so that puts some perspective).
 Talk was very conversational, he even knew the place I grew on as he was a biker aswell.

 Interview #5 was with a VP of Product.
 An american programmer that shifted into the "political role" because he experienced shitty Project Managers in his life, and just wanted to make the engineers not experience that pain.
 Mad respect 🫡 I felt the time was limited and would have loved to talk more with him.
 After this... silence, they would provide a final conclusion by end of week.

 ![yay](yayy.gif)

+The job offer is here!
+I am excited to announce I will join Docker in my next career step!

 ## Conclusions